New Continent Found! ‘Zealandia’ Discovered By Geologists After Decades Of Work

 - “Well-defined limits around a large enough area to be considered a continent rather than a microcontinent or continental fragment.”

-Geologists determined that New Zealand and New Caledonia satisfy criteria 1, 2, and 3.
+Geologists determined that New Zealand and New Caledonia satisfy criteria one, two, and three.
 Both regions poke high enough from the ocean floor that it’s easy to imagine them being part of a larger continent on the earth’s crust.
-Both are also geologically diverse, and are made of thicker, less dense crust.
+Both are also geologically diverse and are made of thicker, less dense crust.

 Welcome to Zealandia.
 Inside this fence is an ancient world where devastated New Zealand species can thrive again https://t.co/iw6Bo2Wu80 pic.twitter.com/p296ixECCQ